-New Zealand teams feature regularly at 3x3 (pronounced 3-on-3) World Championships and now the 3x3 Asia Cup, in both men’s and women’s categories.
+New Zealand teams feature regularly at 3x3 (pronounced 3-ex-3) World Championships and now the 3x3 Asia Cup, in both men’s and women’s categories.

 In June 2017, the International Olympic Committee named 3x3 as an Olympic sport for Japan 2020.